 A 10 ft. tall skeleton ghoul towered over you on the left and glowed from the black lights.

-There was a four ft. spider, 12 ft. high up on the ceiling – one of ten.
+There was a 4 ft. spider, way up on the 12 ft. ceiling ….. one of ten.

-A seven ft. skeleton on the right was caught in the web.
+This 7 ft. skeleton on the right was caught in the web.

 It was very dark inside so it’s hard to see the laser show on the floor in this picture.